Mosquito Creek Watershed

 The upper reaches of Wagg Creek have not been accessible to salmon for several decades.

-Wagg Creek is above ground for about 8 blocks, upstream of Queens.
+Upstream of Queens, Wagg Creek is above ground for about 8 blocks.

-A portion of the stream was free-flowing between Chesterfield and West 23rd Street until 1998, when that city block was redeveloped.
+A portion of the stream was free-flowing above ground between Chesterfield and West 23rd Street until 1998, when that city block was redeveloped.

 City of North Vancouver